Cjiq/dotemacs/readme.md

 # dotemacs

 This is my official emacs config.
-It makes use of evil to add some of the smart fuctionality you get from vim.
+It makes use of evil to add some of the smart fuctionality that you get from vim.

+Credits to [aaronbieber](https://github.com/aaronbieber) and [bling](https://github.com/bling) for insperation and for providing awesome config examples

 ## Installation